Brian-Pho/CR4-DL/content/posts/other/book-reviews/index.md

 excerpt: "My thoughts on certain books."
 ---

+### Code

+*Rating: 2/5*

+I thought this book would be about how information is coded, such as how physical phenomena can encode information.
+I was hoping for a general theory about information coding from DNA, neuron spikes, computers, language, morse code, and braille.
+And while the book did deliver on the computational side of coding, it completely ignores biological and physical ways of coding, which is what I wanted to learn.
+However,  computational coding is covered really well and I would recommend this book to beginners that don't know anything about computers.
+However, for seasoned computer scientists and computer engineers, this is just a review of what you've learned.

 ### How the Mind Works

 *Rating: 2/5*

 A disappointment.
 The book has no overarching theory but is rather a collection of the author's thoughts.
-While interesting, the are disjointed and leaves the reader asking "so what?"
+While interesting, they're disjointed and leaves the reader asking "so what?"
+I did find some interesting ideas in the book though so it wasn't a complete waste of time.

 ### The Man Who Mistook His Wife for a Hat

 *Rating: 3/5*

 A dated but ok book on neurological diseases.
-Some cases are interesting but the majority aren't.
-The stories, while about people, lack humanity and emotion.
+Some cases are interesting but the majority of cases aren't.
+The stories, while about people, lack humanity and emotion, and read more like a medical school's description of disorders.
+Put another way, the book has an academic bias to it's writing which I didn't want.

 ### Range

 *Rating: 2/5*

 A disappointment of a book.
 It was just a collection of stories that had no overarching theme.
 It starts out interesting but ends without a satisfying smoking-gun conclusion.
+But the cases that the book does cover are interesting.

 ### The Secret of Our Success